fasheng/elfeed-protocol/README.md

                               :autotags elfeed-protocol-tags
                               ))))

-# Support Protocol Details
+# Support Protocols
 ## ownCloud News
 1. Fetch all articles with the lastest modified time
-1. Support sync unread and starred tags, the starred tag name defined in `elfeed-protocol-owncloud-star-tag` which default value is `star`.
-For example, if user add `star` tag to one article, the stat will be sync to server, too
+1. Support sync unread and starred tags, the starred tag name defined in `elfeed-owncloud-star-tag` which default value is `star`.
+For example, if user add `star` tag to one article, the star stat will be sync to server, too

 # Have a Try
 If you never use such slef-hosting RSS readers, why not deploy one in 10 minutes.
 For